Saturday, January 25, 2020

 Frantic.
 Mayhem.
 Death!

-A status panel along the right side of your screen shows a range of different stats including your score, altitude and fuels but there are also power-up letters that might be available after blasting something to smithereens.
-And Xenon has a great selection too.
-(Except for the balls that follow behind you - I hate those).
-Sure, they can be stacked but I've never really understood the point compared to having two fixed onto the body...
-Anyhow, the power-ups offer a wide variety of features to refuel, increased shot length and more.
+A status panel (along the right side of your screen) shows a range of different stats including your score, altitude and fuel.
+But there are also power-up letters that might be available after blasting something to smithereens - and Xenon has a great selection.
+Well, except for the balls that follow behind your ship - I hate those.
+Always have!
+Anyhow, each power-up offers a wide variety of features to refuel, increased shot length and more.
 But here are the cool ones I like:

 Don't adjust your monitor...
 Yep, level three sure does look familiar albeit in pink.
 Ugh!